ketut-garjita/caltech-101-classification-model/README.md

 ├── predict_model.ipynb     # Script for making predictions (jupyter-notebook)
 ├── predict_model.py        # Script for making predictions
-├── data/                   # Directory for storing datasets (optional, not included in version control) ├── model/                  # Directory for saving trained models └── output/                 # Directory for logs, visualizations, and other output files
+├── data/                   # Directory for storing datasets (optional, not included in version control) ├── model/                  # Directory for saving trained model └── output/                 # Directory visualizations, and other output files
 ```

 ## Installation and Deployment